DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 6. Click 'Build with Parameters' and select the name of your project
 7. Click 'Build'

 Please ensure the previous build is successful before carrying on to the next step.
+If the annotation check failed, please check the following before contacting DaoAI for help:

+* Your data is formatted correctly
+* Your class labels are correct (in the annotations AND in Jenkins)

 Next, run the Training with the following steps: